prolike/GitLabelWizard/README.md

 Open `GitLabelWizard/.firebasesrc` and change the default value to your **projectID**.
 You can find your projectID from your firebase console.
-- Enter your firebase project
-- Click project settings
-- There you have your project ID

 ```
 {